jufabeck2202/mecid.github.io/_drafts/2020-05-23-controll-a-stepper-using-swiftui-and-socketio-part-1.md

 ___

-# Part 1: Building the SwiftUI App:
+# Part 1: Building the SwiftUI App

 This Post will explain how to build the front-end using SwiftUI.
-To send We will be using the [Socket.IO-Client-Swift ](https://github.com/socketio/socket.io-client-swift) Libary in order to connect to our server via
+We will comunicate to the Server using Socket.IO

+Socket.IO enables real-time bidirectional event-based communication.
+This means we can send and receive data from the server that controlls the Stepper Motor in real-time.
+To use Socket.IO we need to install the  [Socket.IO-Client-Swift
+](https://github.com/socketio/socket.io-client-swift)
+You can install the Libary using Swift Package Manager.

+## Building the Main Interface

 ---
 * Next: [Part 2: Controlling a Stepper with Python]()